-Squatex announced, in a press release dated August 25, 2015, (which can be found on www.sedar.com under Squatex profile), "the conclusion of an academic partnership with the INRS to conduct important geosciences studies in the Lower St. Lawrence area.
+In support to these exploration efforts, Squatex previously announced, in a press release dated August 25, 2015, (which can be found on www.sedar.com under Squatex profile), "the conclusion of an academic partnership with the INRS to conduct important geosciences studies in the Lower St. Lawrence area.
 These studies will provide a 3D modeling and a determination of the reservoir potential of the Sayabec Formation."

-As of December 31, 2015, Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate the Massé structure and other prospective structures with promising hydrocarbon potential across their joint venture property in the Lower St. Lawrence area (the "Property") located in the Appalachian Basin of Quebec.
+As of December 31, 2016, Petrolympic and Squatex capitalize on these technical results and are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to develop the potential of the Massé structure and to validate other prospective structures with promising hydrocarbon potential across their joint venture property.
+The Company anticipates spending \$0.9 million on the joint venture property, subject to positive results.
 The Company's discretionary exploration activities do have considerable scope for flexibility in terms of the amount and timing of exploration expenditure, and expenditures may be adjusted accordingly.